How we chose the best moving companies for your NH to MA move

 Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in

 Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Make sure the moving company you use has a license before hiring.
+Make sure your moving company has the right licenses before you book with them.

 -